 The Rami Levy retail chain started out as a small grocery store.
 Today, it is the largest retail chain in Israel, whose goal is to provide customers with a broad range of products at the lowest prices in the area where a branch is located.

-A Rami Levy owned subsidiary, is responsible for all the agricultural produce that reaches its branches.
-Menashe Kadouri, the Purchasing Manager for Rami Levy– activity in the Vegetables segment was looking for an alternative solution to meet the new logistics center’s needs.
+A Rami Levy owned subsidiary is responsible for all the agricultural produce that reaches its branches.
+Menashe Kadouri, the Purchasing Manager for Rami Levy– activity in the Vegetable segment was looking for an alternative solution to meet the new logistics center’s needs.
 This initial conversation led the two companies to collaborate in an interesting and challenging development process that took approximately one year and concluded with the Power pallet.

 - Workplace functionality when loading produce